-Ann has over 35 years of professional experience working with social change non-profits in various positions from crisis line worker to executive director.
+Ann (she/her) has over 35 years of professional experience working with social change non-profits in various positions from crisis line worker to executive director.
 She has coordinated rape prevention programs, worked in battered women’s shelters, provided community education on sexual and domestic violence and administered programs that support reproductive rights for women and girls.

 Donnie Goodman, NCC, LMHCDeputy Director

-Donnie started working with SCS in 1995.
+Donnie (he/him) started working with SCS in 1995.
 Born and raised in the Midwest, Donnie received his undergraduate degree from Morningside College in Sioux City, IA and his Master’s Degree in Counseling from the University of South Dakota, Vermillion.

 Donnie has been a National Certified Counselor since 1994 and he is identified by the State of Washington as a Sexual Minority, Youth and Native American Mental Health Specialist.